gbeckers/Darr/docs/tutorial.rst

 Accessing an existing array
 ---------------------------
 Darr arrays are represented on disk by a folder with some files in it.
-Use the folder path ('data.darr' in the example) to access it:
+Use the folder path ('data.darr' in the example) for access:

 .. code:: python